matrix-org/synapse/docs/admin_api/media_admin_api.md

 These APIs allow extracting media information from the homeserver.

+Details about the format of the `media_id` and storage of the media in the file system are documented in the section about the [media repository](../media_repository.md).

 ## List all media in a room

 This API gets a list of known media in a room.